 What Is Responsive Web Design?
-5 Benefits for Businesses!Yeap Digital
+8 Benefits for Businesses!Orhun Karadag

 Responsive web design is a development approach that focuses on designing websites that respond to users and their devices.
 In practice this means that a website should adapt instantaneously to suit the device it’s being displayed on, allowing for great user experience.

-We’re now firmly in the digital age where it’s extremely common for the average user to have multiple devices such as smartphones, tablets, smartwatches, and laptops.
+We’re now firmly in the digital age where it’s extremely common for the average user to have multiple devices such as smartphones, tablets, “phablets”, smartwatches, other wearables, game consoles, TVs, and laptops.

 The basic philosophy behind responsive web design is that the users should receive a consistent and seamless experience of your website.
 No matter how they choose to access it.
 Any browser, device, and operating system.